Worms with an Appetite (for Waste)!

 Group Size: Up to 60

-40 minutes to 1 hour (adaptable to grade-appropriate length).
+Duration: 45 minutes to 1 hour (adaptable to grade-appropriate length)

-Quiz questions (and answers) will be provided for teacher use.
-Students will be able to describe the basics of what vermicomposting is and how it works, understand the environmental benefits of vermicomposting, and relate how vermicompost is used to enhance soil nutrient value for plants.
+Students will be able to describe the basics of trash disposal, recycling, and composing.
+They should understand the environmental benefits of vermicomposting, and relate how vermicompost is used to enhance soil nutrient value for plants.

-- Maintain a worm bin in the classroom for one semester.
-Worm bins and supplies are provided at no cost by the York County Solid Waste Authority through its “Mobile Worm Bin” program.
+- Maintain a large worm bin in the classroom for one semester.
+Worm bins and supplies are provided at no cost by the YCSWA.
 Worm bins are available on a first-come, first-served basis.
-Call the Authority at 717-845-1066 to reserve a bin.
+Call the Authority at 717-845-1066 or click here to reserve a bin.

-- Brainstorm all the ways worms benefit the environment.
+- Brainstorm all the ways composting, and recycling in general, benefit the environment.
 Create a school bulletin board or display illustrating the benefits.

 How to Get this Lesson Plan Into Your Classroom